 The inspection of the earthen embankments began with the west bank of Turtle Bayou and progressed along Superior Canal, the dead end canal off of Superior Canal, Bayou Decade, Jug Lake, through Voss Canal, Bayou Carencro, and concluded along Brady Canal at the Apache Camp location.
 The earthen embankments along Turtle Bayou and Superior Canal are in good condition.
 There are visual variations in the elevation and various vegetative species, but no noticeable breaches in the embankment.
-The earthen embankments along Bayou DeCade and Voss Canal are also in good condition.
+However, in one location along Turtle Bayou and the embankment was overtopped approximately 3/10 of a foot (See Appendix B, Photos 18).
+Overtopping occurred nearby in one other location; across the channel from breach 7, 100 to 200 continuous feet of embankment were submerged (See Appendix B, Photo 19).
+On the west side of Jug Lake, the high water was observed overtopping a single location approximately 10' wide (See Appendix B, Photo 25).
+Earthen embankments along Bayou DeCade and Voss Canal are also in good condition.
 These areas have experienced some erosion, but with little to no change observed since the previous inspections.
-The earthen embankment along Bayou Carencro had some low spots identified during this inspection.
-This section of the project boundary is designated as an overflow bank, so without a full breach, maintenance is not needed at this time.
-(See Appendix B, Photos 21 through 27; 35, 36, 40 through 43)
+The sites of overtopping will be monitored closely on future site visits and may require remedial action.

 As part of the 2012 Maintenance Project, approximately 13,900 linear feet of earthen embankment around the rim of Jug Lake was refurbished.
-As of last year, we noted that large cut banks had developed along the face of the newly constructed embankment.
-This year, the embankment was covered with vegetation and erosion of the face appeared to have stabilized.
+In previous years, we noted that large cut banks had developed along the face of the newly constructed embankment.
+Over the past two years, the top of the embankment has vegetated, but there is still a substantial cut bank facing Jug Lake.
 There are no recommendations for corrective action at this time, but we will continue to monitor on future site visits.
-(See Appendix B, Photos 28 through 34)
+(See Appendix B, Photos 26 through 30)